LucasAho/Adventure-Blog/src/pages/poetry/MountainAndTheMoon.md

 Clambering forth, its final fumes drain\
 As it mounts a summit submerged in night\
 This errand an error, there is not to attain\
-Yet peaceful, it sleeps neath soft starlight
+Yet peaceful, it sleeps 'neath soft starlight